ontio/documentation/docs/pages/index.md

 Using './ontology info status 73a3d24b7dfd0d96b23f93fd38afe4638b70f921c278202443d0dd29a036236f' to query transaction status
 ```

-* Check the balance of Account 1 and Account 2 by the command line that is `./ontology asset balance 1` and `./ontology asset balance 2`：
+* Check the balance of Account 1 and Account 2 by the command line `./ontology asset balance 1` and `./ontology asset balance 2`：

 ```
 BalanceOf:APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh